-Syncrude has an employee retention program and housing program for Fort McMurray based employees.
+Syncrude has an employee retention program for Fort McMurray based employees (the housing support program).
 Employees must meet certain criteria to be eligible.
-The current retention program started April 1, 2015 and concludes March 31, 2016.
-Eligible employees can earn 5% of regular salary to a maximum of CAD\$5,000 per year as a retention payment.
 The housing support program is effective January 1, 2014 to December 31, 2018.
 Eligible employees who remain in the program will receive 100% of the benefit.
-At December 31, 2015, SCEL's share of the retention payment payable is \$1 million (2014 - \$5 million) and is included in employee future benefits.
+At December 31, 2017, SCEL's share of the housing support program earned in 2017 was \$1 million and is included in employee future benefits.